-Youngki Kim PhD is an assistant professor in Mechanical Engineering Department at the University of Michigan - Dearborn (UMD).
+Youngki Kim PhD is an Associate Professor in Mechanical Engineering Department at the University of Michigan - Dearborn (UM-Dearborn).

-His research includes modeling, simulation, optimization and control of dynamic systems in automotive, energy and transportation.
-His current research projects are focused on energy-efficient operation of electrified vehicles, smart cruise control of light-duty vehicles, modeling and control of vehicle thermal management systems, modeling and estimation of all-solid-state battery systems, and data-driven approaches to diagnosis and prognosis for degradation of lithium-ion battery systems.
+His research focuses on the modeling, simulation, optimization and control of dynamic systems in the automotive, energy, and transportation sectors.
+His current research projects include energy-efficient operation of electrified vehicles, smart cruise control for light-duty vehicles, modeling and control of vehicle thermal management systems, modeling and estimation of lithium-ion battery systems, and data-driven approaches for diagnosis and prognosis of lithium-ion battery degradation.

-He serves as an Associate Editor of IEEE Transactions on Transportation Electrification.
+He serves as an Associate Editor for IEEE Transactions on Transportation Electrification and ASME Journal of Dynamic Systems, Measurement, and Control.

 Research Staff